 The first parameter of the Pbkdf2 is the hash algorithm to use, sha256 in our example, the second parameter is the user's password, the third parameter is the salt value, that in our example is a random set of bytes (generated using Zend\Math\Math), the fourth parameter is the number of iterations to use in the algorithm and the last parameter is the size of key to be generated, in bytes.

 Regarding the number of iterations, this parameter is related with the CPU speed.
-It’s not so easy to identify the minimum number of iteration, that can guarantee a good security, for the Pbkdf2 algorithm (you can read this interesting discussion in stackexchange).
-We used a value of 10’000 but this number must be evaluated on your system.
-For instance, if you want to have a computation time of about 1 second using an Intel Core i5 CPU at 3.3Ghz you need at least 100’000 iterations.
+It's not so easy to identify the minimum number of iteration, that can guarantee a good security, for the Pbkdf2 algorithm (you can read this interesting discussion on stackexchange).
+We used a value of 10'000 but this number must be evaluated on your system.
+For instance, if you want to have a computation time of about 1 second using an Intel Core i5 CPU at 3.3Ghz you need at least 100'000 iterations.

 The output of the Pbkdf2::calc() function is in binary format.

 In the beta4 of ZF2 we have refactored the Zend\Crypt\Math component in the new Zend\Math component.
 That because we are going to support additional mathematical functions in the future of ZF2 that are not related to cryptography.
 We added a couple of static methods in the Zend\Math\Math class that can be used to generated a random set of bytes or random numbers.
 These functions are: